leftlogic/heroku-101/README.md

 }
 ```

-This will tell Heroku what version of Node and `npm` to use.
+This tells Heroku what version of Node and `npm` to use.

 Next we have to tell Heroku about our web process.
 Create a file called `Procfile`, and the following:

 ```
 web: node server.js
 ```

+Heroku now knows that the process `web` should be run with `node server.js`.

 Lastly, before we put it live, we need to commit the changes.
 Remember I said Heroku was tightly integrated with Git?
 Heroku does deployments with `git push`, so you need to have everything you want to deploy committed.